KodePratham/arb-agent/Demo-market/README.md

 - Users can sell YES/NO shares before market resolution.
 - Share display is normalized: 1 share = 0.005 tBNB notional at launch.
 - Arbitrage bot behavior: buy YES on the lower-priced market and hedge with NO on the higher-priced market.
+- Hackathon demo uses mock data where needed because live parsing was constrained by Ollama environment limits during build time.
+- Ollama parsing is a one-time preprocessing step, not required for each subsequent UI or matching run.
 - Questions are:
 	- Will humans land on mars by 2030
 	- Successful Human Mars mission by 2030?